 Deaths that are directly attributable to harmful alcohol consumption occur due to liver disease, mental and behavioural disorders, cardiomyopathy and other chronic conditions (for example, pancreatitis).
 Two-thirds of alcohol-induced deaths are due to liver disease.
-Deaths directly attributable to alcohol have declined nationally since the late 1990s to 5.1 per 100,000 persons in 2017, compared with 6.6 per 100,000 persons in 1997.
+Deaths directly attributable to alcohol have increased nationally since 2013 from 4.9 to 6.0 per 100,000 persons in 202283.
 People most likely to die from a cause directly attributable to alcohol are males aged 60-64 years, people with chronic alcoholic liver disease, and people living outside of a capital city.

 Death rates from harmful alcohol consumption are higher in Tasmania than Australia as a whole.
-Approximately 8.9 deaths per 10,000 population are alcohol-induced in Tasmania, compared to 5.1 deaths per 10,000 population in Australia as a whole (Figure 39).
+Approximately 9.4 deaths per 10,000 population (age-standardised) are alcohol-induced in Tasmania, compared to 6.0 deaths per 10,000 population in Australia as a whole83 (Figure 43).

-Figure 39.
-Alcohol-induced deaths, rate per 100,000 population, Tasmania and Australia | 2021
+Figure 43.
+Alcohol-induced deaths, rate per 100,000 population (age-standardised), Tasmania and Australia | 2022

 Alcohol-related deaths extend beyond those deaths which are directly attributable to alcohol.
 In 2017 there were 4,186 deaths nationally where alcohol was mentioned as being a contributing factor.
 Deaths due to injury, including suicide, transport accidents and falls were the most common causes of death to have alcohol mentioned as a contributory factor.
 Younger Australians are more likely to have alcohol as an associated factor to death, often as a result of single-occasion risky drinking (for example, acute alcohol intoxication and impaired judgement that influenced the death event).
-The older population are more likely to have a chronic condition related to long-term harmful alcohol consumption.
+The older population are more likely to have a chronic condition related to long-term harmful alcohol consumption83.